J. B. Martin: Career

 Martin and his brother B. B. Martin were Memphis dentists with other business interests.
 One of these was the Memphis Red Sox.
-The brothers built Martin Park on Crump Boulevard, Memphis for the club, making the Red Sox one of the few clubs in the Negro leagues with their own ballpark.
+The brothers built Martin Park on Crump Boulevard in Memphis, Tennessee for the club, making the Red Sox one of the few clubs in the Negro leagues with their own ballpark.
+For several decades, Martin owned the South Memphis Drug Store.
+It was one the largest owned by African Americans in the South and included a post office substation.